pausan/vue-ssr-hello-world/README.md

 # Vue SSR Hello World

-Simplified version of [Vue Hacker News SSR example](https://github.com/vuejs/vue-hackernews-2.0) as a personal exercise to disect and analyze all parts of a vue SSR application and to make simple experiments of client and server rendered code.
+Simplified version of [Vue Hacker News SSR example](https://github.com/vuejs/vue-hackernews-2.0) as a personal exercise to disect and analyze all parts of a vue Server Side Rendering (SSR) application.
+I'm using the project to make simple experiments on client and server rendered code.

 I'm sharing this project with the aim to help other people, but this project is not maintained.